Key Takeaways

 Secondly, I don’t have a cloud mining account.

-Thirdly, the email address it was sent to was involved in a data breach with a crypto tax software service, so we know the is targeted.
+Thirdly, the email address it was sent to was involved in a data breach with a crypto tax software service, so we know the scam is targeted.

 And lastly, the email was marked as spam.